Glaucous-winged gull: Hybridization

 Glaucous-winged x Western Gull hybrid.
 Note the dark grey wingtips and large bill.

-The Glaucous-winged Gull frequently hybridizes with western gull where their ranges overlap in Washington and Oregon.
+The Glaucous-winged Gull frequently hybridizes with the Western Gull where their ranges overlap in Washington and Oregon.
 In the Puget Sound area, hybrids may outnumber pure birds and backcross with either parent species leading to further identification problems.
-Referred to as the Olympic gull, this hybrid is found along the Pacific coast from British Columbia south to California.
+Referred to as the Olympic Gull, this hybrid is found along the Pacific coast from British Columbia south to California.
 Hybrids are variable and have characteristics of either parent species.
-Often they resemble Glaucous-winged gulls but have darker grey wingtips which strongly contrast from the mantle, and may have a heavier bill more typical of Western gulls.
+Often they resemble Glaucous-winged Gulls but have darker grey wingtips which strongly contrast from the mantle, and may have a heavier bill more typical of Western Gulls.
 Hybrids also tend to exhibit dark head markings in nonbreeding plumage, compared to the virtually unstreaked white head of pure Western Gulls.

-The prevalence of 'Olympic gull' hybrids is an example of bounded hybrid superiority, where natural selection favours hybrids in areas of intermediate habitat.
+The prevalence of 'Olympic Gull' hybrids is an example of bounded hybrid superiority, where natural selection favours hybrids in areas of intermediate habitat.
 One study found that females paired with hybrid males have higher breeding success than pairs of the same species.
 In the central part of the hybrid zone, clutch size was larger among pairs with hybrid males, many of which established breeding grounds in more vegetative cover than pure western gull males, which preferred sand habitat resulting in heavier predation.
 In the northern section of the hybrid zone, there was no difference in clutch size, but breeding success is higher due to the hybrids being more similar to western gulls in foraging behaviour, feeding more on fish than glaucous-winged gulls.
 Little evidence of assortative mating was observed, except for weak assortative mating among hybrids in absence of mixed species pairs.

 This species also hybridizes regularly with the American herring gull in southern Alaska, sometimes referred to as the Cook Inlet gull.
 This hybrid combination may be found along the Pacific coast from Alaska down to southern California, and are highly variable, sometimes resembling Thayer's gull but with a larger bill and inconsistent wing pattern.
 They typically have paler eyes and darker primaries than Glaucous-winged, and the winter head pattern of either parent species (Herring gull has a more streaked winter hood).

 Hybrids with Glaucous gull are common in west Alaska where up to 50% of birds in the Seward Peninsula are hybrids, and rare visitors further south to Japan and California.
 Hybrids with Slaty-backed gull are uncommon but have been known to breed on the east coast of the Kamchatka Peninsula and Commander Islands, reaching south to Japan in winter.